 Actually, yes you can.
 For a long time this has been on our list of wants from Sonos, and finally it is possible thanks to new partnerships with Qobuz and Amazon Music.
 The Sonos S2 app already let users play 24-bit files from a local drive, but now thankfully users can stream hi-res tracks from these music services – providing they subscribe to them, of course.
 And now we wait ever so patiently for Apple Music and Tidal compatibility...

 Does the Roam sound better upright or on its side?

 Because the Sonos Roam has only one tweeter and one woofer, playing in mono, that makes it pretty versatile in terms of orientation.

 It is angled, though, so generally if you’re putting it at ear height then upright will give you better focus; anywhere lower and having the Roam on its side will direct the sound upwards toward you and improve on stability.
 Given the choice, we usually ended up with the latter placement in our testing.

-A simple one to answer, this: no, you’ll have to update to the Sonos S2 control app.
+A simple one to answer, this: no, version one of the Sonos platform isn't compatible with the Sonos Roam, so you’ll have to update to the Sonos S2 control app.

 Which voice assistants can I use with Sonos Roam?

 The Sonos Roam has Amazon Alexa and Google Assistant built in, for which you can use the speaker’s on-board microphone.